 2005 Beverley Minster

 At the end of July 2005 the Parish Choir made a successful trip to Beverley, singing the services at the Minster on 24 July and singing a concert at Holy Trinity, Hull (the largest parish church in England!) the night before.
-We stayed at the excellent Beverley Arms Hotel and made trips to Flamingoland, The Deep, The National Railway Museum, and spent some time on the beach in Bridlington.
+We stayed at the excellent Beverley Arms Hotel and made trips to Flamingoland, The Deep, and The National Railway Museum, and spent some time on the beach in Bridlington.

 2004 Tewkesbury Abbey